-36% of American workers are part of the gig economy and the so-called gig economy in the United States is growing three times faster than the traditional American workforce.
+36% of American workers have some role in the current are part of the access economy, defined as people earning income providing on-demand work, services or goods.
+Also known as the gig economy, in the United States it's growing three times faster than the traditional American workforce.

 According to Team Stage, independent contractors, temporary positions and permanent part-time work is here to stay.
 Instead of just providing additional “catch up” income, side hustles are more often than not how folks pay all of their bills.
 All that work means income and like any other earnings, that means paying taxes to the Internal Revenue Service.